EDUCBA Logo

 Stock Futures Trading (Long Butterfly)

 This strategy works to your benefit in a long-term options series.
-Traders are advised to enter when the cost of the spread is 10% or less than B minus A, as seen on the graph above.
-If a strike is there between A and B, you need to enter when the cost of the spread is double.
+Traders are advised to enter when the spread cost is 10% or less than B minus A, as seen in the graph above.
+If a strike is between A and B, you must enter when the spread cost doubles.
 Theory becomes your best friend, and hypothesizing correctly is the key here.

 Strategy #13: Short Butterfly